nikhilagrawal26/llm_conversation/README.md

 ### Installation

-You can install the program by using the following command from the project root directory:
+You can install the program by using the following command:
 ```
-pip install .
+pip install llm-conversation
 ```

 ### Running the Program